Start Running

 Sample Workout: 2-mile warmup at an easy pace, 6 repeats of 90-second intervals at race pace, 2-mile cool down.

 Recommended Experience: For the runner used to exercising at least 4 days a week and can complete 4 miles in one run.
-This plan peaks at 23 miles per week with an 8-mile long run.
+This plan peaks at 23 miles per week with an 8-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE